Sim4n6/plasoWiki/Users-Guide.md

 ## How to get started

-1. Determine which version of plaso is must suitable to your needs, see [Releases and roadmap](https://github.com/log2timeline/plaso/wiki/Releases-and-roadmap)
+1. Determine which version of plaso is must suitable to your needs, for more information see [Releases and roadmap](https://github.com/log2timeline/plaso/wiki/Releases-and-roadmap)